A Polyfold Proof of the Arnold Conjecture: Algebraic relations via coherent perturbations

 \subsection{Coherent polyfold descriptions of moduli spaces}

 The general approach to obtaining not just counts as discussed in \S\ref{ssec:poly} but well-defined algebraic structures from moduli spaces of pseudoholomorphic curves is to replace them by compact manifolds with boundary and corners (or generalizations thereof which still carry `relative virtual fundamental classes') in such a manner that their boundary strata are given by Cartesian products of each other.
 In the context of polyfold theory, this requires a description of the compactified moduli spaces $\bM(\alpha)=\sigma_\alpha^{-1}(0)$ as zero sets of a ``coherent collection'' of sc-Fredholm sections $\bigl(\sigma_\alpha:\cB(\alpha)\to\cE(\alpha)\bigr)_{\alpha\in\cI}$ of strong polyfold bundles.
 Here ``coherence'' indicates a well organized identification of the boundaries $\partial\cB(\alpha)$ with unions of Cartesian products of other polyfolds in the collection $\cI$, which is compatible with the bundles and sections.
-A general axiomatic description of such coherent structures is being developed in \cite{Ben-coherent}.

 As a first example, the moduli spaces $\cM^\iota(p_-,p_+;A)$ in \S\ref{ssec:iota-mod} which yield the map $\iota:CM \to CM$ are given polyfold descriptions $\s^\iota_{(p_-,p_+; A)}: \cB^\iota(p_-,p_+;A) \to \phi_\iota^* \cE(p_-,p_+;A)$ in Lemma~\ref{lem:iota,h poly} that arise as fiber products with polyfolds $\cB_{\rm GW}(A)$ without boundary.
 Thus their coherence properties stated below follow from properties of the fiber product in \cite{Ben-fiber} and the boundary stratification of the Morse trajectory spaces in Theorem~\ref{thm:Morse}.
 We state this result to illustrate the notion of coherence.
 The full technical statement -- on the level of ep-groupoids and including compatibility with bundles and sections -- can be found in the second bullet point of Lemma~\ref{lem:iota chain}.